FabioZumbi12/testimonial-basics/readme.txt

 * Updated contextual help documentation
 * Fixed popups so they are not set up if not required
 * fixed bug in Edit Testimonials Panel for deleting single testimonials
+* Fixed bug in popup becoming popunder in themes that use postion:relative styles.
+This was fixed by adding a script that moves all pupup sections to after the body tag.
 * Updated Translations

 = 4.2.3 =
 * Fixed data valdiation for rating adding '0.0' if not used.
 This was causing the insert to fail in the shortcode.
 Fixed the widget as well.